philpep/pkg-firehol/doc/firehol/firehol-defaults-conf.5.md

 FIREHOL\_ROUTING
 :   If set to 1, this variable causes FireHOL to enable routing in the
     kernel.
 If you make use of `router` definitions or certain helper commands the variable will be set to 1 automatically.
-It may be set as an environment variable.

     Example: